pegahcarter/audits/LexDAO/README.md

 ## Additional Feedback

 ### Documentation
-None of the contracts reviewed had documentation.
+Neither of the contracts reviewed had proper documentation.
 [NatSpec](https://solidity.readthedocs.io/en/latest/natspec-format.html#natspec) is the recommended documentation style and should be used throughout the project.

 ## Testing
 There are no tests for the contracts.
 Tests are recommended to check for edge cases and ensure contracts function as expected.
 I recommend [Hardhat](https://hardhat.org).